-HYBRID EVENT: You can participate in person at Zurich, Switzerland. or Virtually from your home or work.
+HYBRID EVENT: You can participate in person at Renaissance London Heathrow Hotel, United Kingdom or Virtually from your home or work.

 Evgeny Pokushalov